Sussan Taunton

+Early life and education

+Taunton Thomas was born to Chilean descendants of British settlers, and has four siblings.
 She revealed in July 1999 in the late show Otro Rollo with Adal Ramones that she was kidnapped for over 2 months when she was 12 years old in Durango, Mexico.

-Sussan Taunton, studied alongside Jorge Salinas at the Centro de Educación Artística of Televisa.
+She studied acting at the Centro de Educación Artística of Televisa for over 3 years.
+Her classmates included Jorge Salinas.

-She dated Carlos Espejel, Diego Schoening, Jose Alberto Castro, Aitor Iturrioz, Claudio Antonovich (father of their 2 daughters), Hector Soberon, among many others.

-Family

-She has 2 daughters and 4 siblings.
-Her father is Thomas Taunton and her mother is Silvia Thomas, both Chilean descendants of British settlers.